SoyTanMax/Tec/README.md

 ## Description

-In the summer of 2020, my university asked me to build a SPA to look for social service projects, this is the result.
+In the summer of 2020, my university asked me to build a SPA to look for social service projects and this is the result.

 ## Build Setup